top of page

 Education, Travelling, and The Weary Blues

-After graduating from high school, Hughes spent a year in Mexico, and a year at Columbia University, during which time he worked as a launderer, busboy, and an assistant cook.
-In 1926, after moving to Washington D.C.
-Hughes published his first book of poetry, The Weary Blues.
+After graduating from high school, Hughes spent a year in Mexico and a year at Columbia University, during which time he worked as a launderer, busboy, and assistant cook.
+In 1926, after moving to Washington D.C., Hughes published his first book of poetry, The Weary Blues.

 When his first book was published, he had already been a truck farmer, cook, waiter, college graduate, sailor, and doorman at a nightclub in Paris, and had visited Mexico, West Africa, the Azores, the Canary Islands, Holland, France, and Italy.